Elijas/kaggle-connectx-reinforcement-learning-agent/README.md

 # Additional notes

 The board size and winning condition may change in the future.
 Add an `assert` at the top of an agent function if the agent is depending on the conditions.
+For example, to play only in games with the default configuration, use:
 ```
-assert configuration.columns == 7 and configuration.rows == 6 and configuration.inarow == 4
+assert configuration.columns == 7 \
+and configuration.rows == 6 \
+and configuration.inarow == 4 \
+and configuration.timeout >= 5
 ```